y-scope/spider/docs/src/user-docs/guides-quick-start.md

 # Exiting the cluster

-To stop the cluster, sends `SIGTERM` to the scheduler and all workers.
+To stop the cluster, send `SIGTERM` to the scheduler and all workers.

-A scheduler finishes the current tasks, e.g. scheduling task to worker, garbage collection, failure recovery, etc, then exits with `SIGTERM`.
+The scheduler finishes the current tasks (e.g., scheduling tasks to workers, garbage collection, failure recovery, etc.), then exits with `SIGTERM`.

 When a worker receives `SIGTERM`, if it has no task executor, it exits immediately with `SIGTERM`.

 If the worker has a task executor, it sends a `SIGTERM` to the task executor and waits for it to exit.
-Normally a task executor exits immediately, and the worker sets the task as failed.
-If a task installs a signal handler and catches SIGTERM, then the task executor completes the execution of the task, and worker handles the task output as usual.
-Then the worker exits with SIGTERM.
+Normally, the task executor exits immediately, and the worker sets the task as failed.
+If the task executor has a signal handler installed and catches `SIGTERM`, it completes the execution of the task, and the worker handles the task output as usual.
+Then the worker exits with `SIGTERM`.

 # Next steps